eggjs/egg-security/README.md

     bodyName: '_csrf',          // request csrf token's name in body
     queryName: '_csrf',         // request csrf token's name in query
     refererWhiteList: [],       // referer white list
     supportedRequests: [        // supported URL path and method, the package will match URL path regex patterns one by one until path matched.
-We recommend you set {path: /^\//, methods:['POST','PATCH','DELETE','PUT']} as the last rule in the list, which is also the default config.
+We recommend you set {path: /^\//, methods:['POST','PATCH','DELETE','PUT','CONNECT']} as the last rule in the list, which is also the default config.
-        {path: /^\//, methods:['POST','PATCH','DELETE','PUT']}
+      {path: /^\//, methods:['POST','PATCH','DELETE','PUT','CONNECT']}
     ],
   },
 }